catececcato/ComplexSystems/README.md

 1) Loading the data (alredy notch-filtered at 50 Hz)
 2) Applying a bandpass filter of 0.5-30 Hz.
 We decided to cut out the higher frequencies because muscular movement is often highly reflected in gamma.
 3) Changing the sampling rate.
 This was necessary for the next step.
 The sampling rate of the headset used was 250, which was changed to 256.
 4) Applying ASR over all channels to reject data.
+ASR is an effective method for removing artifacts from EEG data.
+It uses principal component analysis (PCA) to identify and reject data contaminated by artifacts such as eye blinks, eye movements, and muscle activity.
 During this step, some channels were removed and then automatically reconstructed.